AsierEHU/etl-node-fw/readme.md

 - Interacting with (ETL Runners)
 ## Default implementations overview [WIP]
 ### Adapters
-- LocalAdapter family: For small sets running in one local computer
+- **LocalAdapter family**: For small sets running in one local computer
-    - LocalAdapterExtractor
-    - LocalAdapterRowTransformer
-    - LocalAdapterSetTransformer
-    - LocalAdapterLoader
-- LocalAdapterRunner
+    - **LocalAdapterExtractor**: Enforce data quality and error prevention applying validators.
+Can apply automatic clean-up actions or tagging as "invalid" records for triage.
+    - **LocalAdapterRowTransformer**: Row by row transformation.
+    - **LocalAdapterSetTransformer**: Sets to rows transformation.
+    - **LocalAdapterLoader**: Apply output validations to check entities has been loaded correctly.
+- **LocalAdapterRunner**: Check status for local adapters.
+Set failed status in case of any adapter (not register) exception thrown.
+    - "adapterStatus" channel: for status change events.
+    - "adapterError" channel: for exceptions raised.
 ### Steps
 - LocalStep
 - LocalStepRunner